stanimirovn/docs-redis/README.md

 and are manually pushed to production as needed: [Production pipeline](https://concourse.run.pivotal.io/teams/cf-docs/pipelines/cf-services?groups=redis).

 ## How to Cherry-pick from one Branch to Another
-1. Make changes in the first branch (usually `master`), commit them, and then push them to the repo.
+1. Make changes in the first branch (usually `master`), commit them, and then push them to the repository.
 2. Copy part of the SHA for the above commit.
-To find this, you can do a `git log`, or look at the list of commits in the github repo.
+To find this, you can do a `git log`, or look at the list of commits in the github repository.
 3. Checkout the second branch, where you want to copy the changes you made in the first branch.
 4. Run this command, using the SHA snippet you copied above:
     `git cherry-pick <SHA_SNIPPET>`<br><br>